Building a Management Dashboard App for Local Health Departments

 “Patagonia Health came to us prior to development to find out what information we would benefit from and they took our recommendations and brought it back and were willing to tweak the plan where necessary.
 It is no longer what it was when it started out but has evolved based on what we needed and wanted.
 Patagonia Health involved us from the get go” recalls Jarrell.

-The Dashboard app helped eliminate the tedious problems of required reporting.
+The Management Dashboard App helped eliminate the tedious problems of required reporting.
 Now many metrics can be monitored at once, such as Reports by Programs (Child Health, Family Planning etc.) and Number of Visits by Payer.
 Health directors can easily share information with county commissioners or boards of health through any device such as a laptop or mobile phone.
 Grant writers have access to graphical data for use in writing proposals.
 Other benefits include:

 - Easy-to-view colorful graphs allow leaders to keep tabs on key performance metrics.